-My involvement in bullying education, and the development of this app idea, helped to connected me to an app development firm that focused on child safety apps, and I ended up working with them as Chief Operational Officer.
+My involvement in bullying education, and the development of this app idea helped to connect me to an app development firm that focused on child safety apps, and I ended up working with them as Chief Operational Officer.

 I gained extensive startup experience, as each app we developed in-house was treated like a small company.
 We also helped develop mobile applications for many other businesses, from mom and pop organizations, like Dana Point Whale Watching, to Fortune 500 companies, like Del Monte.

 When my contract was completed with the app firm, I decided that I wanted to work more closely with entrepreneurs and startups to help them on their journey; leveraging my life experience to help them learn both what to do, and more importantly, what not to do.